yannpoupon/kiso-testing/docs/modules_usage/ykur_control.rst

-.. _ykush_aux:
+.. _ykur_aux:

-Controlling an Yepkit USB hub
+Controlling an Yepkit USB relay
 ===============================

-The ykush auxiliary offers commands to control an Yepkit USB hub, allowing to switch the USB ports on and off individually.
+The ykur auxiliary offers commands to control an Yepkit USB relay, allowing to switch the on board relay and external relay on and off individually.

 Usage Examples